Chalet Eugenia

-The Chalet Eugenia is a chalet in Klosters which has been used by members of the British Royal Family for over three decades.
+The Chalet Eugenia is a chalet in Klosters which has been used by members of the British royal family for over three decades.

-History & background
+History and background

 Chalet Eugenia was built after World War II and was completed in 1958 by Baroness Thyssen-Bornemisza.
 It was subsequently bought by the Bentinck family and later sold in 2012 to the Swiss businessman Rolf Theiler.

-Style & interior
+Style and interior

 The chalet's interior design dates from the 1950s, and has been largely retained.
 The drawing room has a central pillared stone log fireplace leading onto an oak beamed and paneled dining room.
 The second dining room is equipped with the original wood fired oven.
 Most rooms have their own balconies and terraces with views of the Gotschna mountainous region.
 In 2006 Tom Robbins described the chalet as "the poshest pad in the Alps".
 The chalet overlooks the village of Klosters, described by Harper's Bazaar as "the ski resort beloved of the royal family".